claudiorivera/react-shopping-list/README.md

 # react-shopping-list

 A shopping list app built with the MERN stack, which was made for a Traversy Media course.
+Update: I made a [new version](https://github.com/claudiorivera/shopping-list) that uses Vercel serverless API routes, instead of Express.

 # Install